kadiraydinli/NetSpeedMonitor/README.md

 # NetSpeedMonitor
-Internet speed monitoring program for Windows developed in C #
+Internet speed monitoring program developed with C# for Windows.

 The start position in the program is in the lower right corner.
 The mouse can be moved to the desired location.